 • Matthew presents the story of Jesus in five discreet sections, each ending with, “When Jesus had finished saying these things …” (see 7:28–29; 11:1; 13:53; 19:1–2; 26:1–2).
 The fivefold story of Jesus gives a “new Torah” for the people of God.

 • Both Moses and Jesus escape a royal decree of mass infanticide (Moses was placed in a basket in the Nile, and Jesus was carried off to Egypt).
-Moses was hidden in Egypt 3 months to keep him alive (Ex.
+Moses was hidden in Egypt for three months to keep him alive (Ex.
 2:2) while Jesus was also hidden in Egypt to keep him alive (Mt.
 2:13)

 • Both return to be among their people to deliver them.